facebook

 What is Cataract Surgery?

-• Increased sensitivity to light and glare.
+• More light sensitivity and glare.

-• Difficulty reading, driving, or recognizing faces.
+• Trouble reading, driving or seeing faces.

-Conclusion: Take Charge of Your Eye Health
+Final Thoughts: Be in Charge of Your Eye Health

-• Manage diabetes and blood pressure.
+• Control blood sugar and blood pressure.

 GET STARTED WITH CLEARVIEW

-Schedule your free consultation with Dr. Sandy T. Feldman to discover how achieving visual freedom can change your life.
+Schedule your free consultation with Dr. Sandy T. Feldman or Dr. Michael.
+L Mathison to discover how achieving visual freedom can change your life.

 Google Logo